Sunfished/Pokemmon/README.md

 * I do not own any of the Pokemon content.
 * Sprites were taken from Pokemon Showdown.
 * CAP Pokemon belong to Smogon.

+If you want to contact me for anything, my Discord handle is: Sun#3147